-This is one of the smallest churches in Surrey.
-Internally it is only some 43′ 7″ by 18′ 3″.
-It was possibly built on the site of the previous timber Saxon church circa 1060 and the church was noted in the Domesday survey of 1083 as Wenberge, possibly meaning bump-barrow, which may or may not be a reference to the nearby Wen Barrow, excavated in 1966 prior to destruction by the new northern carriageway of the A31 trunk road.
-The Hogs Back Barrow is a little more than a kilometre west of the Wen Barrow.
+: This is one of the smallest churches in Surrey.
+Internally it is only some 43′ 7″ by 18′ 3″ (13.3m x 5.6m).
+It is believed that it is built on the site of a timber Saxon church circa 1060, and the church was noted in the Domesday survey of 1083 as Wenberge, possibly meaning bump-barrow, maybe a reference to the nearby Wen Barrow, now not even visible as a crop-mark.

 The church became disused for some two centuries but was restored in 1861.
-The church had two doors; in the north wall of the church and towards the eastern end was the old priest’s door, and on the south wall and towards the western end is the public entrance.
-The priest’s door is now the entry to the vestry built in 1928.
+The church has two doors; the priest’s door in the north wall of the church towards the eastern end, and on the south wall and towards the western end is the public entrance.
+The priest’s door is now the entrance to the vestry built as an extension in 1928.

 The Crooksbury alignment passes through the church towards the western end.
 It is worth noting that the alignment of the two doors diagonally across the church follows the Crooksbury line as though it could be originally intended to facilitate a processional way.

-Today I made a long awaited repeat visit to Wanborough Church to look at the recumbent stone and to take some photographs.
+In October 2014 I made a long-awaited repeat visit to Wanborough Church to look at the recumbent stone and to take some photographs.
 This stone is 1.8 metres long by 0.6 metres wide.
 It is placed flush with the ground.
 The depth of the stone cannot be recorded without disturbance to consecrated ground.
 It is set at right angles to the west wall of the church and is exactly in the centre of this wall almost touching it as can be seen in this photograph.

-It has the appearance of great antiquity, being rough hewn but fashioned to a rectangle.
-It appears to be a hard sandstone and has a pecked out line across the centre; there is no sign that this is an eroded crack.
+The stone has the appearance of great antiquity, being rough-hewn but fashioned to a rectangle.
+It appears to be a hard sandstone and has a pecked line across the centre; there is no sign that this is an eroded crack.
 The initial examination of the surface does not reveal any other pecked patterns or marks.
-Using a survey nail as a probe would indicate that the stone does not continue west under the grass.
+Using a survey nail as a probe it seems that the stone does not continue west under the grass.